JarbasSkills/skill-nutrients/README.md

 ## Nutrients Skill

-TODO - food wizard is being merged into this skill, meanwhile use https://github.com/OpenVoiceOS/skill-ovos-food-wizard
+nutrient data about food

-nutrient data
+NOTE: food wizard is being merged into this skill, if you want recipes / a GUI use https://github.com/OpenVoiceOS/skill-ovos-food-wizard

 ## description